A Good Night’s Rest with CBD

-Then when you finally do fall asleep, your alarm rings and you have to get up, feeling tired in mind and body.
-And knowing that you face another night, and another night, of the same routine.
+Then when you finally do fall asleep, your alarm rings and you have to get up.
+You feel tired in both mind and body.
+It’s frustrating knowing that you face another night, and another night, of the same routine.

 People who don’t get enough “deep, restorative sleep,” as opposed to cat naps, are at risk for quite a few health issues.

-At the very least, we have problems concentrating, or remembering tasks.
-We become irritable with family, friends and even total strangers.
+At the very least, they have problems concentrating, or remembering tasks.
+They become irritable with family, friends and even total strangers.

 But our physical health suffers as well.
 Our bodies need that “restoration” part of restorative sleep.

-Studies have shown that people who are consistently sleep-deprived have a weakened immune system, which means it’s easier to catch a cold or the flu, and takes longer to fight off.
-Even conditions like adult-onset diabetes have been linked to a lack of sleep, because it impacts our insulin production.
+Studies have shown that people who are consistently sleep-deprived have a weakened immune system .This means it’s easier to catch a cold or the flu, and takes longer to fight illness off.
+Even conditions like adult-onset diabetes have been linked to a lack of sleep.
+This is because sleep loss impacts insulin production.